-A deposit is required immediately upon booking a trip to reserve your spot in the amount of 25% of the total trip cost.
-Trip balance is due 60 days prior to trip start date.
-Final acceptance of any guest is subject to receipt and review of all required forms and documents, and payment.
+A deposit is required upon booking a trip to reserve your spot.
+Trip balance is due prior to trip start date.

 Our Commitment |

-We are dedicated to delivering exceptional hiking and llama adventures in some of North America’s most beautiful and wild landscapes.
-We believe that adventure travel is one of life’s great joys and take seriously our company’s role in creating trips of lasting memories.
-In addition to our role as your travel partner and guide, we are dedicated to the promotion of stewardship and conservation in the places we visit.
-One of our primary goals is to use our business impact to foster environmental sustainability and the conservation of wild places.
+We are dedicated to delivering exceptional hiking and llama adventures in one of North America’s most beautiful and wild landscapes.
+We believe that adventure travel is one of life’s great joys and we take seriously our company’s role in creating trips of lasting memories.

 We invite you to contact us directly with any questions you might have.